 FAFSA is good news, because it means college financial aid opportunities for high school seniors, returning college students, and adults who are planning to head to college or post-secondary education.
-FAFSA.gov is where families can apply.
-Dependent students will need parental support to complete the FAFSA and renew each year.
-To learn how FAFSA defines dependent students or to access tutorials or support, you can use resources at FAFSA.gov, Federal Financial Aid's youtube channel, go to Michigan's MiStudentAid website, or parents & students can attend the October 6th College Month Session hosted by Mason CAN with guest Deanna Hudson from Michigan Student Aid.
+FAFSA.gov is where families can apply starting on October 1!
+Dependent students (most common) will need parental support to complete the FAFSA and renew each year.
+To learn how FAFSA defines dependent students or to access tutorials or support, you can use resources at FAFSA.gov, Federal Financial Aid's youtube channel, or go to Michigan's MiStudentAid website.

 Michigan Student Aid is the home for TIP, Michigan Competitive Scholarship and more.
 Students must apply in their senior year.
 Deadline is March 1st for MCS and August 31st of senior year for TIP.

 Check out this list of scholarships by residence.

 The Promise is a residency-based scholarship that pays for tuition & fees for Mason County high school graduates (since 2018) who wish to attend West Shore Community College.

 The Community Foundation for Mason County has a range of scholarships available for Mason County high school students, with a February 1st deadline.

 Fastweb is a reliable resource for scholarships and is always releasing new information!